tomcburke/asterisk-of-shame/README.md

 This extension is pending review by Google for inclusion in the Chrome Web Store.
 You can install it manually by downloading it and turning on "developer mode" in the extension settings for Chrome, and then selecting "install unpackaged extension."
 Some [instructions can be found here](https://developer.chrome.com/docs/extensions/mv2/getstarted/#unpacked).

+## Roadmap

+I have no plans to significantly change the functionality of this extension.
+I had considered making the asterisk red, but that opens the door to formatting and style issues with different text and background colors.
+I will likely port the extension to Firefox when I have a chance.

 ## Example (Google search for Ted Cruz on Metafilter.com)

 ![Search Results](https://raw.githubusercontent.com/tomcburke/asterisk-of-shame/main/example.png)